RVirmoors/RVdtw-/oDTW/README.md

 ## Testing

 The [unit test](https://github.com/RVirmoors/RVdtw-/blob/master/oDTW_test/) folder shows a simple use case / test scenario.
 Compile and run it with the Boost Test library.
+Wave file tests require the libsndfile library.